avcoder/unit03-lesson01/slides.md

 # Homework

 - Goto: https://www.freecodecamp.org/learn/back-end-development-and-apis/
-- Start Freecodecamp "Managing Packages with NPM" followed by "Basic Node and Express"
+- Start Freecodecamp "Managing Packages with NPM"
 - Continue as far as you can